-The basic idea of our proof is the following.
-We divide the set of graphs under case 3, into various classes, depending on the number of colors that exist in the graph.
-It turns out that as long as the number of colors in the graph is not 2, i.e., either 0,1 or 3 and higher, then there is a simple argument which shows that each terminal can be satisfied.
-The argument in the case of two colors is a bit more involved and is developed separately.
-It can be shown that our counter-example in Section \ref{sec:counter} is a case where there are two colors.
-Note however, that in our counter-example there are certain $s_i - t_j$ pairs that have only one path between them.
-We now proceed to develop these arguments formally. \begin{claim} Consider the subgraph induced by a certain color, w.l.o.g. $(s_1, s_2, t_1, t_2)$ in $G$, denoted by $G_{(s_1, s_2, t_1, t_2)}$.
+Our approach is as follows.
+We divide the set of graphs under case 3, into various classes, depending on the number of distinct $st$-labels that exist in the graph.
+It turns out that as long as the number of $st$-labels in the graph is not 2, i.e., either 0,1 or 3 and higher, then there is a simple argument which shows that each terminal can be satisfied.
+The argument in the case of two distinct $st$-labels is a bit more involved and is developed separately.
+It can be shown that our counter-example in Section \ref{sec:counter} is a case where there are two $st$-labels.
+Note however, that in our counter-example there are certain $s_i - t_j$ pairs that have only one path between them (and thus the sum $X_1+X_2+X_3$ cannot be computed at all terminals). \begin{claim} Consider the subgraph induced by the vertices with a certain $st$-label, w.l.o.g. $(s_1, s_2, t_1, t_2)$ in $G$, denoted by $G_{(s_1, s_2, t_1, t_2)}$.
 There exists an assignment of encoding vectors over $G_{(s_1, s_2, t_1, t_2)}$, such that any (unit entropy) function of the sources $X_1$ and $X_2$ can be multicasted to all nodes in $G_{(s_1, s_2, t_1, t_2)}$.
-Moreover, such encoding vector assignments can be done independently over subgraphs of different colors. \end{claim} \begin{proof} Note that we are working with directed acyclic graphs.
+Moreover, such encoding vector assignments can be done independently over subgraphs of different $st$-labels. \end{claim} \begin{proof} Note that we are working with directed acyclic graphs.